-- Plant the cuttings in potting soil.
-Fill a pot or container with potting soil and plant the bee balm cuttings about an inch deep.
+- Fill a pot or container with potting soil and plant the Bee balm cuttings about an inch deep.

 - Place the pot in a warm, sunny spot.
 Keep the temperature around 70 degrees Fahrenheit if possible.
 However, please don’t place the cuttings in direct sunlight, as they can dry out under stress.

-- The soil should be well drained; otherwise, it will be the house for fungal and bacterial growth that destroys your cutting.
+- The soil should be well drained; otherwise, waterlogged soil is the house for fungal and bacterial growth, which destroys your cuttings.